imbensantos/netflixdb/README.md

 # Netflix DB

-A small web app clone and amalgamation of Netflix and IMDB, built with [React.js](https://reactjs.org)
+A small web app clone and amalgamation of Netflix and IMDB, built with [React.js](https://reactjs.org) and [OMDb API](http://www.omdbapi.com/).

 ---